NanoComp/meep/doc/docs/Python_Tutorials/GDSII_Import.md

     main(args)
 ```

-For a given separation distance (`d`), which is an input parameter, the simulation computes the fraction of the incident power exiting Ports 2-4.
-Note that there is a flux monitor at Port 1 to compute the incident power.
+For a given waveguide separation distance (`d`), the simulation computes the fraction of the input power exiting Ports 2-4.
+Note that there is a flux monitor at Port 1 to compute the input power from the adjacent eigenmode source.
 Each of the eight layers of the GDSII file is converted into a simulation object: the upper and lower branches are defined as a [Prism](https://meep.readthedocs.io/en/latest/Python_User_Interface.md#prism), the rectilinear source and flux monitor regions as a [Volume](https://meep.readthedocs.io/en/latest/Python_User_Interface.md#volume) and [FluxRegion](https://meep.readthedocs.io/en/latest/Python_User_Interface.md#fluxregion).
 The default simulation is 2d.
 An optional parameter (`three_d`) converts the geometry to 3d by extruding the coupler geometry in the Z direction and adding an oxide layer beneath.
 A schematic of the 3d design is shown below.

 We compute the coupler properties for a range of separation distances from 0.02 μm to 0.30 μm with increments of 0.02 μm.